rQBx91/Pydowner/README.md

 ## Pydowner: A Multithreaded Terminal Downloader

-A simple terminal program writen in Python for downloading files with support for multi-threaded downloading.
+Pydowner is a simple terminal program writen in Python for downloading files with support for multi-threaded downloading.

 ### Dependencies
 The script requires on these python packages to run: